ajfisch/few-shot-cp/README.md

     ...
 ```

+The important thing is returning the nonconformity scores.

 2. Train quantiles.
 Train using nonconformity scores measure on K - 1 support labels.
 Potentially add encodings of inputs as well (like context augmentation in adaptive risk minimization).
 Train for 0.95/0.9/0.8/0.7/0.6 quantiles.